National STONEWALL Rebellion Veterans Association

 #39

-NYC Pride parade
+New York City Pride parade

 Note: The brown arm in the red

-shirt belongs to the SVA's AnDre Christie.
+shirt belongs to the SRVA's office manager AnDre Christie.

-[Digital Photography by Hal B. Weiner]
+[Digital Photography by Hal B. Weiner, Esq.]